dvlab-research/APD/README.md

 * torch 1.12.1
 * torchvision 0.13.1

-Other similar envirouments should also work properly.
+Other similar environments should also work properly.

 ## Installation